sciustechnologia/sciustechnologia.github.io/interview/myquestions.md

 ### Questions to ask the Interviewer

-> What do you need from me today to get the job?
+> What do you need from me today to give me the job?

 ---